Generic selectors

 Anaesthesia and Critical Care, Aminu Kano University Teaching Hospital, Kano, Nigeria

-Institute of Urology and Nephrology, Usmanu Danfodiyo University and Teaching Hospital, Sokoto, Nigeria
+Institute of Urology and Nephrology, Usmanu Danfodiyo University and Teaching Hospital, Sokoto, Nigeria.

 Corresponding author: Dr. Bashir Garba Aljannare, Anesthesia and Intensive Care, Usmanu Danfodiyo University Teaching Hospital Sokoto.
 Nigeria. bashiraljannare@yahoo.com